christianaistleitner/cloud-computing-project/README.md

 **EventListener**

-Webhook calles on-push our EventListener which triggers either the staging-trigger or the production-trigger depending on the branch that was pushed.
+Webhook calles on-push our EventListener which triggers either the ```staging-trigger``` or the ```production-trigger``` depending on the branch that was pushed.
 To differentiate this we use a filter on the received body.

-github-listener.yaml
+The following code is also available in the repository at ```./files/trigger/github-listener.yaml```
 ```
 apiVersion: triggers.tekton.dev/v1beta1
 kind: EventListener